A 76-year-old man died Saturday, June 18, after being ejected from an SUV on Interstate 95 near Okeechobee Boulevard in West Palm Beach.

 Wearing a seatbelt is a vital part of staying safe in a vehicle, which is why law enforcement across the country utilize the “Click it or Ticket” campaign to enforce seatbelt laws.
 In Florida, the campaign ended just two weeks ago.

 The West Palm Beach car accident lawyers at Gordon & Doner encourage all motorists to wear their seatbelt every time they are in a vehicle.
-If you were injured or lost a loved one, we can help you get the compensation you need.
+If you were injured or lost a loved one, our personal injury lawyers can help you get the compensation you need.